MattiaRiola/go_tutorial/HowToUseModules.md

 watch the program-flow folder to see more on how to use local module/packages using replace keyword in the go.mod file

+//UPDATE: improve with local package of other modules of this project instead of multiple package main in the same project